Mobileye is a global leader in the development of vision technology for Advanced Driver Assistance Systems (ADAS) and autonomous driving.

 Mobileye’s Road Experience Management (REMTM) is an end-to-end mapping and localization engine for full autonomy.
 The solution is comprised of three layers: harvesting agents (any camera-equipped vehicle), map aggregating server (cloud), and map-consuming agents (autonomous vehicle).

 The harvesting agents collect and transmit data about the driving path’s geometry and stationary landmarks around it.
-Mobileye’s real-time geometrical and semantic analysis, implemented in the harvesting agent, allows it to compress the map-relevant information – facilitating very small communication bandwidth (less than 10KB/km on average).
+Mobileye’s real-time geometrical and semantic analysis, implemented in the harvesting agent, allows it to compress the map-relevant information – facilitating very small communication bandwidth.

 The relevant data is packed into small capsules called Road Segment Data (RSD) and sent to the cloud.
 The cloud server aggregates and reconciles the continuous stream of RSDs – a process resulting in a highly accurate and low TTRR map, called “Roadbook.”